 Any additional expenses should be included in a fee agreement you’ll be asked to sign when you choose a lawyer to represent you.
 (You’ll also be asked to sign an SSA-1696 form naming the lawyer as your representative and some medical release forms.)
 Also, read your fee agreement thoroughly and ask your SSD attorney about any additional costs that could come up.
 A good lawyer will be able to outline everything clearly for you.
 And any large expenses, such as a medical exam, will have to get your approval beforehand.

-Talk to a Social Security Disability Lawyer for Free
+Talk to a Social Security Disability Attorney for Free

-At John Foy & Associates, we never charge you a thing unless we win your case.
+Social Security Disability lawyers John Foy & Associates never charge you a thing unless we win your case.
 And with more than 20 years of experience helping Social Security Disability applicants win the benefits they need, we know what the SSA is looking for.
 Let us give you a FREE consultation to discuss your case and how we can help.
 To get started today, call us at 404-400-4000, or complete the form to the right for your free consultation.